isubit/luggage_roles/README.md

 global_roles
 ============

-Roles that should be globally available on all production sites
+Roles that should be globally available on all production sites.